-We all think we know the purpose of bird feathers, right?
+We all think we know the purpose of bird feathers right?
 Well, you just might find out more than you thought by viewing the video below.

-many their many purposes.
 While the audio is in Spanish, Dani has provided the english text which we've published below for your convenience.

-Please take some time to watch and learn from a wonderfully produced video all about these most important features of birds.
+Please take some time to watch and learn from a wonderfully produced video, all about these most important features of birds.

-In a place like this, where birds can be found all the time, we come across something other than
+In a place like this, where birds can be found all the time, we come across something other than droppings: feathers.

 Bird feathers are birds most important feature since, unlike birds, no other animal possesses them.

 The first living beings to develope feathers did so 150 million years ago.
 Archaeopterix is the best example.

-Its skeleton was more similar to that of reptiles, with teeth and a tail, something
+Its skeleton was more similar to that of reptiles, with teeth and a tail, something that no bird has.

 But the sternum lacked the keel shape that birds have today, so they could not have the muscles necessary to fly.
 However, its feathers were identical to those we know today.